 09 Dec What Causes House Foundations to Move?

 In our last blog post, we discussed the warning signs to identify if your foundations are moving.
 The ground and soil beneath your home can become unstable and cause your foundations to move and weaken your house’s structure.
-In this article, we highlight the main factors that can cause foundations to move and present long-term structural issues.
+In this article, we highlight the main factors that can cause foundations to move.

 When the soil beneath your home becomes saturated from poor drainage or heavy precipitation, the soil swells and exerts pressure on foundations.
 Water can also saturate deep underneath foundations and turn the earth to mud and slush, causing the foundation to drop.
 What’s more, when oversaturated ground freezes, expanding columns of water force foundations upward.
 Additionally, a plumbing leak under a slab also causes excess moisture, making the slab heave upward from expansive soil and move your foundations.

 In contrast, when there is not enough water from extreme dryness, drought, or vegetation, the ground cracks and the weight of the building compresses, causing cracks, and the foundations drop.
 The ground and soil contracts, shrinks and pulls away from the foundations, creating a gap and allowing for movement, which reduces the support, and the foundations shift and settle.